 - Asking a close friend or family (who doesn’t know your friend) for honest feedback

-- Consider your friend’s thoughts, feelings, and experience as well as your own
+- Consider your friend’s thoughts, feelings, and experiences as well as your own

 - Consider what you would think, feel, or do if the situation was reversed

 - Take a step back and consider the overall closeness and importance of the friendship; think of the times your friendship has enriched your life.
-This period of your friendship might not be significant compared to all the good times you’ve had together
+The current period of your friendship might not be significant compared to all the good times you’ve had together

 When you’re feeling guilty, sad, or angry, you may get stuck ruminating on thoughts that are unhelpful or unproductive.
 This can make you feel worse, more exhausted, and less able to respond in a positive way to your friend.
 When you find yourself stuck in an unhelpful thought, try to pull your attention away by focusing on the here and now, your breath, your body, or by focusing on a task.